marcus-recto/marcus-recto/README.md

 ## Hi there 👋

 - 🌱 First Year Student at UofA
-- 🤔 Interested in Web Design or AI
+- 🤔 Interested in Web Design or AI.
 - ⚡ I like playing videogames!